leiw5173/SpoonOS-Developer-Call/.github/ISSUE_TEMPLATE/proposal-outline.md

 ## Technical Plan
 - Define your solution Approach?
 - What is unique about your solution?
-- Frameworks/Technologies to be used
+- Frameworks/Technologies of SpoonOS to be used
 - Assumptions, constraints, and solution decision points (Reason behind choosing a technology)
 - How easily can your solution be implemented and how effective will it be